 Villarica / Quetrupillán / Lanín, Chile & Argentina

 The three volcanoes of Villarica, Quetrupillán, and Lanín are aligned in a north-west to south-east line, ending at the Chile / Argentina border.
 These volcanoes have cultural significance related to each other for indigenous groups in the area and the border directly crosses Lanín.
 There is also a significant tourism presence in the town of Pucon and around Villarica (the number one ranked volcano for risk by SERNAGEOMIN) with high levels of development on the slope of the volcano.
-We are conducting interviews with community members in Conaripe, Pucon, and on both sides of Lanín to understand the different knowledges and perceptions of the volcanoes (including our VolcanoVoices methodology).
+We have conducted interviews with community members in Conaripe, Pucon, and on both sides of Lanín to understand the different knowledges and perceptions of the volcanoes (including our VolcanoVoices methodology).
 This work is in collaboration with OAVV and other local partners.

 Masaya, Mombacho and Ometepe, Nicaragua